-This guide provides an in-depth look on the Loan Manager backroom staff role in Football Manager.
+An in-depth guide to the Loan Manager backroom staff role in Football Manager.

 The Loan Manager was introduced as part of the backroom staff in Football Manager 2020 and has been added to the game to ease the life of you as a manager during a busy football season.
 He can provide advice and will take on several tasks you would normally do on your own.